- Good Agricultural Practices (GAP)

 Jersey Fruit growers were ahead of the curve in the food safety area because of the stringent state regulatory environment in the areas of worker protection, pesticide use, and water quality requirements.
 Each grower now has a food safety manual, designed specifically for their operation that outlines their food safety program in detail and includes all monitoring logs to document their program.

 All Jersey Fruit growers and packing facilities have received 3rd-party audits.
-All new growers in the future will be required to establish a formal food safety program and to receive 3rd-party audits.
+All new growers will be required to establish a formal food safety program and to receive 3rd-party audits.

 Quality Assurance